 Considering how large enterprises are increasingly being targeted by cybercriminals, 2FA should be the baseline, a minimum requirement for security during an era that demands additional protection for remote workers and increasingly damaging data breaches.

-Prior to COVID, personal knowledge and use of 2FA was surging.
+Prior to COVID, personal knowledge and use of 2FA were surging.
 Nowadays, 2FA can be user-friendly, aesthetically pleasing, and mobile-friendly.
 Even with just a text authentication sent to your cell phone, you are vastly improving security.
 If your second form of authentication is a physical security key, you are even safer.

 Our analysis of more than 80 companies and their use of 2FA revealed adoption is prevalent, but not across the board: